 Weather-Related School Closings, Cancellations, & E-Learning Days

 Typically, three physical factors impact the decision to close schools: road conditions, temperature, and visibility.
-These three factors are assessed locally within our district to determine whether conditions are safe enough to have school or school events.
+Each time these three factors are assessed locally within our district to determine whether conditions are safe enough to have school or school events.
 Every effort will be made to make a decision and inform families as quickly as possible but a decision to cancel school and/or events will not be made solely on a forecast.

-Snow- or Ice-Related Cancellations
+Snow- or Ice-related cancellations

 Snow events are the most common days for school closings.
 Factors that are considered when deciding on whether or not to cancel school: